Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 More often than not, that works out well.

-Your local photography store may not have these items, but you can definitely order them online.
-If you ever go to any photography conferences, you can find them at a discount or show special.
+Your local photography store may not have these items, but you can order them online.
+If you ever go to photography conferences, you can find them at a discount or show special.

 If I need a white seamless background, I just add light from a flash.
 If I need a black background, I don’t light the background and stop down my aperture so there’s no ambient light on it.

-The range of colors are pretty wonderful, too.
+The range of colors is pretty wonderful, too.

-As for the Lastolite Collapsible backgrounds, I have a few of them.
+As for the Manfrotto Collapsible backgrounds, I have a few of them.
 Here’s what I like and why I recommend these pop-ups more than any other brand.